zulip/zulip/docs/testing/manual-testing.md

 - s4: check all, then uncheck all, then invite only Hamlet
 - s5: invite everybody but Hamlet
 - s6:
-  - create the stream as public, but don't subscribe anybody initially
+  - create the channel as public, but don't subscribe anybody initially
-  - then click on stream options to add Hamlet using "Add" button
+  - then click on channel options to add Hamlet using "Add" button

-Test per-stream options:
+Test per-channel options:

-- Use "devel" stream and send a message to it
+- Use "devel" channel and send a message to it
 - Do mute and unmute, have Hamlet send messages
 - Test notifications on/off, have Hamlet send messages
 - Test pin and unpin, view left sidebar
-- Change stream color, and then view the left sidebar and the All messages view
+- Change channel color, and then view the left sidebar and the All messages view
-- Verify stream subscriber counts in the main stream view
+- Verify channel subscriber counts in the main channel view

 ### User settings